pedrotnascimento/findmycat/README.md

 # Next Features:

+- different modes [ ]
+   - bird mode [ ]
+   - cat food sound [ ]
+   - pssss sound [ ]
+- internationalization [ ]
+- about session with donate to the cat [ ]
+- improve font family and style [ ]
+- gif and video in the readme [ ]

+# Done:
 - get a lot of cat sounds that may attract the cats [V]

-- set a dark background like a submarine sonar when the app its trying to find the cat
+- set a dark background like a submarine sonar when the app its trying to find the cat [V]
-   - it can be a gif
-- set random cute cats background that changes over time
+- set random cute cats background that changes over time [X] => no, seems like distracting
 - create a cat shape button to active the cat sounds  [V]
    - it can be at least a rounded face with two triangles for the ears
-   - when the app is trying to find the cat, the shape goes dark and outlined green, like a sonar sub
+   - when the app is trying to find the cat, the shape goes dark and outlined green, like a sonar sub  [V]